 The Gotthard, also known as the “King of Mountain Passes”, is reached via the impressive mountain road offering views of the historic route (PostBus stop Gotthard Pass).
 Even in Roman times, the pass was already a major North-South connection.

-On top of the pass you can visit the futuristic displays at the Sasso San Gottardo exhibit and experience the historic Gotthard fortress.
-The Gotthard region also offers hiking trails with fine views, such as a section of the ViaPostaAlpina or the Four Springs Trail.
+The Gotthard region also offers hiking trails with outstanding views, such as a section of the Four Springs Trail.